albertoursino/albertoursino/README.md

 A passionate developer from Italy.

+- 📜 I have a bachelor's degree in computer engineering
 - 🔭 I’m currently working with a lot of code
 - 🤖 I’m currently learning AI and Robotics